 Transmission remotely by a radio connected to a computer but triggered by an operator each week manually.

-A specialist Yahoo Group for WIA National News Broadcasters is available to join using the following Link
+A specialist mailing list for WIA National News Broadcasters is available to join using the following Link

 This group provides maintainers with: